Eva-Kuk/unique-wings/README.md

     - class StaticStorage(S3Boto3Storage): location = settings.STATICFILES_LOCATION
     - class MediaStorage(S3Boto3Storage): location = settings.MEDIAFILES_LOCATION
 5. Deploy the app
-6. In the S3 bucket, set up a new media folder at the same level as the tatic folder and upload any required files.
+6. In the S3 bucket, set up a new media folder at the same level as the static folder and upload any required files.
 Both files need to be publicly accessible.

 ## Credits

 **Media**

+The photos of products for e-commerce store, that I have used in my project have been downloaded mostly from the Sophia Webster, Kat Maconie, Aguazzura designers website and are listed below.

 Sophia Webster shoes and bags
 - [Flamingo Rainbow High Heeled Sandals](https://www.sophiawebster.com/product/35452/flo-flamingo-sandal)